haukex/hgpstools/INSTALL-RPi-2020.md

 My Notes on Setting up Raspbian
 ===============================

-This file has moved to `BaseInstall.md` at <https://gitlab.igb-berlin.de/haukex/raspinotes>.
+This file has moved to <https://github.com/haukex/raspinotes/blob/main/BaseInstall.md>